 TGbe editor: Please modify the following paragraphs in this subclause as shown below:

-[19761]The requirements for including a Basic Multi-Link element in a Beacon frame or in a Probe Response frame are described in 35.3.4 (Discovery of an AP MLD).
-The requirements for including a Basic Multi-Link element in an Authentication frame, in a (Re)Association Request frame, or in a (Re)Association Response frame are described in 35.3.5 (ML (re)setup).
+[19761]The rules for including a Basic Multi-Link element in a Beacon frame or in a Probe Response frame are described in 35.3.4 (Discovery of an AP MLD).
+The rules for including a Basic Multi-Link element in an Authentication frame, in a (Re)Association Request frame, or in a (Re)Association Response frame are described in 35.3.5 (ML (re)setup).
+The subclauses also define the conditions for presence of the Link Info field in the Basic Multi-Link element and when present, whether the Link Info field carries complete or partial profile of a reported STA.

 The requirements for including a Reconfiguration Multi-Link element in a Beacon frame and Probe Response frame are described in 35.3.6.3 (Removing affiliated APs).

 NOTE 1—The Probe Response frame referred in the above paragraphs can be a multi-link probe response.

+[19761]NOTE 2— The rules related to inclusion and location of a Multi-Link element in a frame when an affiliated AP corresponds to a nontransmitted BSSID in a multiple BSSID set can be found in 35.3.20 (Multi-link operation in a multiple BSSID set or co-hosted BSSID set)), 35.3.4.2 (Use of multi-link probe request and response)) and 35.3.6 (ML reconfiguration).
+The subclauses also define the conditions for presence of the Link Info field in the Basic Multi-Link element and when present, whether the Link Info field carries complete or partial profile of a reported STA.

-[19761]The requirements for including a EPCS Priority Access Multi-Link element in EPCS Priority Access Enable Request/Response frames are described in 35.16 (EPCS priority access).
+The requirements for including a EPCS Priority Access Multi-Link element in EPCS Priority Access Enable Request/Response frames are described in 35.16 (EPCS priority access).

 The requirements for including a Probe Request Multi-Link element in a Probe Request frame are described in 35.3.4.2 (Use of multi-link probe request and response).